Ainkra/Ainkra/README.md

-# Title / Repository Name
+# MORNZTAR

-## About / Synopsis
+## About me

-* What is it, what does it do / Abstract
+* Currently learning web development, and Flutter.
-* Project status: working/prototype
+* .NET apprentice
-* Nuxeo Support
+* Love old technologies, and retro-engineering.

 See real examples: